ojm-it/modddels_1/modddels_annotations/README.md

 > **NB :** For the same reasons as for `SimpleEntity` [(mentioned here)](#the-invalid-annotation), the `invalid` annotation can only be used on nullable parameters.

-### The `InvalidNull` annotation
+### The `NullFailure` annotation

 When a `GeneralEntity` contains a nullable modddel, when it is null, it is considered valid during the "Content Validation" step.
 If you want the `GeneralEntity` to be invalid when that parameter is null, you could :

 - Verify if the parameter is null in the `validateGeneral` method, and if so, return a `GeneralFailure`. **(Not recommended)**
-- Use the `@InvalidNull` annotation with the String of the `GeneralFailure`.
+- Use the `@NullFailure` annotation with the String of the `GeneralFailure`.
 This is the recommended way, since it has the benefit of making the field non-nullable in the `ValidEntity`.

 Example :